PICTURE POSTING TUTORIAL

 Rockhound Resources

-After uploading your picture files to a web-hosting site or your ISP web space, there are two ways to post them on the McRocksNet message board:
+There are two ways to post your images on the McRocksNet message board:

 1) Image Button

 Using the Image Button will produce an image (picture) in your message wherever you want it.
-To post a picture using the Image Button, you have to make sure that your picture hosting site is public (does not require a password to get in).
-If the site is not public, your image will either show up as an x in a box or you will get a dead link.
+To post an image using the Image Button, you have to make sure that your image hosting site is public (does not require a password to get in).
+If the site is not public, your image will not appear on the board.

-The easiest way to insert your image's address into the graphic box is to cut and paste it.
-To obtain the address of the image, right click on your image, and then left click on Properties, you will get a box that shows the address of the image.
-For example, if you right click on the following picture and then left click on Properties, you will see that its address is:
+The easiest way to insert your image's URL (web address) into the graphic box (as shown above) is to cut and paste it.
+To obtain the address of the image, right click on your image, and then left click on "Properties" (for Internet Explorer) or "View Image Info" (for Mozilla Firefox), you will get a box that shows the internet link (web address or location) of the image.
+For example, if you right click on the agates coral image below and then left click on Properties or View Image Info, you will see that its web link is as follows:

 http://www.mcrocks.com/images/AgatizedCoralHoneyMoon-2Thumb.jpg